stackhpc/a-universe-from-nothing/README.rst

   by `Exploring the Deployment`_.
 * **Deploy ElasticSearch and Kibana**: see `Enabling Centralised Logging`_ to get logs aggregated from across our OpenStack control plane.

-.. * **Add another OpenStack service to the configuration**: see
-..   `Adding the Barbican service`_ for a worked example of how to deploy
-..   a new service.

 Exploring the Deployment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^